 - The cost of incentives per distributor.

 - The incentive program profitability based on distributor size, timing, and specific campaign.

 5. Education metrics

-Businesses are building the infrastructure to support their channel sales programs and expect their partners to be familiar with their products.
-To achieve that goal, businesses include metrics that show their knowledge of your product features, benefits, and pricing.
+Businesses are building the infrastructure to support their channel sales programs and expect their partners to to have a sound knowledge of their products.
+To achieve that goal, businesses include metrics that indicate their understanding of your product features, benefits, and pricing.